10 Most Common Causes of Upper Back Pain - Picture of Back Spine

 10 Causes of Upper Back Pain

 Most of us will suffer from back pain in our lifetime.
 Upper back pain and lower back pain can be different in the way they present and their underlying cause.
 Here are some common causes of upper back pain.
-In Denton, Texas there are many doctors and chiropractors to help determine the cause of your pain.
+There are many Denton, Texas chiropractors and doctors to help determine the cause of your pain.

 1. Poor posture